jbeck018/howlerops/docs/PART_2_AI_RAG_INTEGRATION.md

 ## Executive Summary

-This document outlines the implementation of AI and RAG (Retrieval-Augmented Generation) capabilities to transform SQL Studio into an intelligent database assistant.
+This document outlines the implementation of AI and RAG (Retrieval-Augmented Generation) capabilities to transform Howlerops into an intelligent database assistant.
 Building on Part 1's multi-database query support, this adds context-aware SQL generation, performance optimization, and smart visualizations.

 ## Core Vision

-Transform SQL Studio from a query tool into an intelligent database assistant that:
+Transform Howlerops from a query tool into an intelligent database assistant that:
 - **Understands** your data model and business logic
 - **Learns** from query patterns and user behavior
 - **Optimizes** queries before they cause problems